Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 Photo Archives

-St Augustine's Norwich | History of St Augustine's, Norwich
+St Augustine's Norwich | A History of St Augustine's, Norwich

 Introduction

-Rus in Urbe - the Countryside in the City
+'Rus in Urbe' - the Countryside in the City

 A Place of Refuge for Religious Minorities

-A number of religious demoninations and faiths – Quakers, Methodists, Baptists and Jews – have found refuge in the St Augustine's area during periods when the practice of their faiths, including even the burial of their dead, was deemed unacceptable elsewhere in the city.
-Norwich's second Friends Meeting House and its first Primitive Methodist Chapel were built here in the 17th and 19th centures respectively.
-Here also may be found the earliest surviving Quaker and Jewish cemeteries in Norfolk.
+St Augustine's and neighbouring areas north of the river during periods when the practice of their customs and religions, including the burial of their dead, was deemed unacceptable elsewhere in the city.
+Norwich's second Friends (Quaker) meeting house and its first Primitive Methodist (Ranter) chapel were opened here in the 17th and 19th centures respectively.
+Near here may also be found the earliest surviving Quaker and Jewish cemeteries in Norfolk.

-Sport and other Revels
+Sports and other Revels

-Three centuries ago, St Augustine's church, with its distinctive red brick tower, earned its parishioners their proud nickname 'Red Steeplers'.
-Today the
+Three centuries ago, St Augustine's church with its distinctive red brick tower earned its parishioners the nickname 'Red Steeplers'.
+Today St Augustine's Community Together Residents' Association is working to promote

-St Augustine's Timeline
+St Augustine's timeline

-St Augustine's Church
+St Augustine's church

 The Gildencroft